selma0817/IDL_11785_Project/README.md

 ## Todo List
-1. load pretrained ViT and ConvNext to check their performance on ImageNet 1k Validation dataset
-2. implement innovation starting from switching to Multi-Scale Feature Extraction
+1. test accuracy and FLOPs on test set